open-horizon/open-horizon.github.io/docs/anax/docs/overview.md

 ---
-copyright:
+copyright: Contributors to the Open Horizon project
 years: 2019 - 2025
-lastupdated: "2025-03-26"
-title: "Agent Installation script"
+title: Agent Installation script
 description: Instructions and flags used by the agent-install script
+lastupdated: 2025-05-03
+nav_order: 1
 parent: Agent (anax)
-nav_order: 1
 ---

 {:new_window: target="blank"}